Central Luzon

 Conservation Projects and Initiatives

 Central Luzon is committed to preserving its cultural heritage through various conservation projects and initiatives.
 Organizations and local governments collaborate to restore historic sites, protect traditional crafts, and promote cultural education.
-Efforts such as the restoration of ancestral houses in Tarlac.
+Efforts are being made to restore ancestral homes in Tarlac.
 Or the documentation of indigenous languages in Zambales is vital in safeguarding the region’s cultural legacy for future generations.

 Challenges in Preserving Cultural Heritage